Best Ways to Capitalize on the Cold in Minneapolis Northwest

 Visit the Minneapolis Institute of Art's world-class collection, ranging from ancient sculpture to contemporary photography.…

-The Paint Pub is a premier art studio cafe where you can sip and paint in a fun environment.
-Relax and unwind as you gather with…
+The Paint Pub is a premier art studio cafe in Maple Grove where you can sip beverages and paint a masterpiece in a fun environment.…